 The most underrated spots to visit for anyone inspired by Eurovision’s host country

-Here are four of the most underrated destinations to explore in this beautiful Alpine nation
+Thinking of a Switzerland holiday?
+Here are four of the most underrated destinations to explore in this beautiful Alpine nation, says Camilla Foster

 Switzerland, renowned for its chocolate, cheese, and stunning landscapes, is preparing to host Eurovision 2025 in the vibrant city of Basel.

-As the picturesque city along the Rhine gears up for the 69th edition of the song contest, let's explore some of Switzerland's lesser-known treasures beyond the Eurovision buzz.
+As the picturesque city along the Rhine gears up for the 69th edition of the song contest, we’ve been thinking about how to explore some of Switzerland's lesser-known treasures beyond the Eurovision buzz.

 These hidden gems offer a tranquil escape from the crowds, showcasing the country's diverse beauty.

-Here are 4 of the most underrated destinations to explore in this beautiful Alpine nation:
+Here are four of the most underrated destinations to explore in this beautiful Alpine nation.

 Nestled in the mountainous region of Fribourg is the idyllic municipality of Jaun.
 Charming houses that look like they have been plucked from the pages of a fairytale surround a magnificent waterfall that draws all eyes to its commanding presence.